The 10 Biggest World Financial Events of 2000 to 2009

 Year 2001: Enron, the Emergence of Corporate Fraud, and Corporate Governance

 Enron hid billions of dollars of debt from its shareholders in failed deals and projects.
-Further, it pressured its auditors, Arthur Andersen, to ignore the issues.
+Furthermore, it pressured its auditors, Arthur Andersen, to ignore the issues.
 Shareholders lost more than $60 billion.

 Year 2002: Stock Market Crash

-After the 9/11 terrorist attacks, the War on Terror was launched in Afghanistan and the Iraq War was launched in 2003.
+After the 9/11 terrorist attacks, the War on Terror was launched in Afghanistan, and the Iraq War was launched in 2003.
 The cost of these wars is ongoing.
-To date, the Congressional Research Service has approved about $944 billion for the operations overseas.
-This has been an incredible financial drain on our economy and it is impossible to know what the final cost will be.
+By December 2020, it was estimated that U.S. taxpayers have paid more than $6.4 trillion to fund those operations overseas.
+This has been an incredible financial drain on our economy, and it is impossible to know what the final cost will be.

 Year 2005: China and India Grow as World Financial Powers

 The rise of China and India as world financial powers is nothing short of amazing.
-Economists estimate that both nations can grow at the rate of 7-8% for decades to come.
-China, alone, has grown at about 9.6% for the past two decades.
+China, alone, had grown at about 9.6% for the previous two decades.
 Together, the two countries account for one-third of the world's population.

-Countries like the United States initially started outsourcing work to China and India because of cheap labor.
-This is no longer the case.
-They kept their work in the two countries because they found talent.
-Talent for innovation in high-tech fields.
-A million scientists and engineers are trained in India and China each year compared to a much lower number in the U.S. The balance of power in technologies is likely to move West to East.
+Countries like the United States initially started outsourcing work to China and India because of cheap labor, but this is no longer the case.
+They kept their work in the two countries because they found talent—talent for innovation in high-tech fields.
+Millions of scientists and engineers are educated in India and China each year, compared to a much lower number in the U.S. The balance of power in technologies is likely to move West to East.

 Year 2005: Hurricanes Katrina and Rita

-Hurricane Rita quickly followed Katrina only to make matters worse.
+Hurricane Rita quickly followed Katrina, only making matters worse.
 Between the two, more than $200 billion in damage was done.
 400,000 jobs were lost and 275,000 homes were destroyed.
 Many of the jobs and homes were never to be recovered.
-Hundreds of thousands of people were displaced and over 1,000 were killed and more are missing.
+Hundreds of thousands of people were displaced, and more than 1,000 were killed.
+Still more are missing.
 The effect on oil and gasoline prices was long-lasting.

 By the time the Obama Administration reached the White House in January of 2009, the economy had contracted and the recession had taken hold.
-At the end of 2009, there are signs of recovery, but it may be long, slow, and painful.
+At the end of 2009, there were signs of recovery, but it didn't happen overnight.